 Five hours and three hundred miles after he left Hollings, Iowa, Dan turned off the highway, onto the Allman Falls spur.
-He had last made the turn at Christmas the previous year, but it felt as though it had been much longer.
-As he slowly rolled through the small Nebraska town, he passed familiar places, his old childhood hangouts, trying desperately to feel some sort of connection to his hometown.
+He had last made the turn at Christmastime, the previous year, but it felt as though it had been much longer.
+As he slowly rolled through the small Nebraska town, he passed familiar places, his old childhood hangouts, desperate to feel some sort of connection to his hometown.
 Instead, he simply felt lost.

 The feeling became more pronounced as he drove closer to the center of town.
 The streets were still brick, the houses the eclectic mix of Colonial revival, Craftsman bungalow, and vernacular that he remembered.
 The trees stood a little taller, reached a little further than the last time he’d passed beneath their branches, but they remained firmly rooted where they had originally been planted.
 The bank clock still ran five minutes slow.
 Charlene’s Diner still advertised prime rib every Saturday night.
 It all looked exactly the same as it did in thirty years worth of memories, but it didn’t feel the same.
 It was as though someone had taken his hometown and tried to meticulously re-create it, but forgot something, some minor, seemingly insignificant detail that made all the difference in the world.
 It was still Allman Falls, but it wasn’t his Allman Falls.
 Not anymore.

 Dan’s cell phone began to vibrate across the dash of the truck.
 He didn’t have to look to know who was calling him.
 Stacy Ruzicka had been burning up his phone since he’d left Hollings.
 The one time he had answered, just west of Des Moines, he had promised her he would stop by on his way to Chelsea Lake.
 But now that he was actually in Allman Falls, he couldn’t bring himself to turn his truck in the direction of her house.